 8 The Real Estate Legislation Amendment Act 1995 s.
 10(2) reads as follows:

-“

 (2) A notice under section 61(1) of the principal Act in force immediately before the commencement of this section continues to have effect on that commencement, and may be amended or revoked, as if the notice were a notice under section 61(1) of the principal Act as inserted by this section.

-”.

 9 The Real Estate Legislation (Fidelity Guarantee Funds) Amendment Act 2000 s.
 4(2) and (3) read as follows:

-“

 (2) A person may give notice of a claim under section 116(2) as amended by this section even if the time within which that notice was to be given under that section before that amendment had expired.